• Skip to main content

 The mouth should be embroidered over top of round 10 and be centered between the eyes.
 The mouth will be 2 stitches wide and 1 round tall.

-how to embroider a mouth onto amigurumi free crochet tutorial part one
+how to embroider a mouth onto amigurumi tutorial part one

 Begin by inserting your needle from inside to outside, 1 round down and 2 stitches to the right from where you've inserted the left eye.
 Pull through and leave some tail for tying later.